imgix/react-imgix/README.md

 ### 7.x to 8.0

+This is a very large update to this library with a lot of breaking changes.
+We apologise for any issues this may cause, and we have tried to reduce the number of breaking changes.
+We have also worked to batch up all these changes into one release to reduce its impacts.
+We do not plan on making breaking changes for a while after this, and will be focussed on adding features, such as video support.

 The largest change in this major version bump is the move to width-based `srcSet` and `sizes` for responsiveness.
 This has a host of benefits, including better server rendering, better responsiveness, less potential for bugs, perfomance improvements

 To upgrade to version 8, the following changes should be made.